 It might be a coincidence that I’ve been getting pinged about Kafka by recruiters a lot lately, or it might be that companies are starting to think about its applications more broadly in the context of whatever shape the “Agent Economy” takes.
 Either way, I couldn’t help but notice that the universe seems to be prodding me in that direction, and it got me thinking deeply about what the atomic units of systems design look like in that world.
 I’ve already been talking about what happens when the agentic paradigm strips away the need for SaaS entirely with colleagues and friends, and how companies are supposed to stay relevant in that world.
 But my passion has always been “Big Data” in whatever form that practice has taken throughout the decades of my career, so my pondering turned naturally to what this sea change looks like in the world of Data Engineering.

-So what happens when AI agents start encroaching on the SaaS application layer?
+But what happens to data engineering infrastructure when AI agents start encroaching on the SaaS application layer?
 It’ll start to happen soon, in one form or another.
 Bain’s 2025 Technology Report lays out concrete scenarios where agentic AI disrupts the SaaS revenue model.
 Deloitte’s 2026 TMT predictions explore how agents begin absorbing the workflow automation that SaaS products traditionally provide.
 The question these analysts are asking is whether agents kill SaaS.
 The question I’m more interested in is what happens to the data infrastructure underneath it when they do.

 The way I see it, a few things will happen.
-First, the event log survives because the moment you let autonomous systems make consequential decisions across organizational boundaries, you’ve traded one problem for another.
-You no longer need infrastructure to reunify data.
-You need infrastructure to prove what happened.
+First, the event log survives because the moment you let autonomous systems make consequential decisions across organizational boundaries, you need infrastructure to prove what happened.

-Lastly, and perhaps most importantly, I’ll point out that today’s operational and analytical domains run on completely separate infrastructure connected by a scheduled copy job to get data into the warehouse.
-In the new architecture, they share the same event substrate.
+Lastly, the separation between operational and analytical domains collapses.
+In the new agent-native architecture, they share the same event substrate (and a lot of companies already do this, it will just become the default).
 The orders machinery writes orders.placed to a Kafka topic.
 The fraud agent, the analytics agent, and the reporting agent all wire themselves up to consume from the same topic through independent consumer groups.
-The bridge between the two domains disappears.
-What remains is computation, agent machinery consuming shared topics and materializing the views they need.
+What remains is computation; agent machinery consuming shared topics and materializing the views they need.

 The log is demanded by the operational reality

-When autonomous agents start making consequential business decisions, you need an immutable, ordered, replayable record of every decision and state mutation (both for business reasons and technological reasons).
-Agents don’t care what they write to… they’ll happily write to databases, file systems, and APIs.
+When autonomous agents start making consequential decisions about how things are implemented, or how certain actions are taken, you need an immutable, ordered, replayable record of every decision and state mutation.
 The reason you need the log is governance.
 The alternative to a durable audit trail is trusting an autonomous system with no way to replay what it did or why.
 In any regulated industry, and increasingly in any enterprise context, that’s unacceptable.

-Why Kafka specifically and not any other append-only store?
-Because Kafka handles three layers of the architecture simultaneously.
+To elaborate a bit, Kafka fits naturally here because it handles three layers of the architecture simultaneously.
 Layer 1 is the first-order domain events that flow between different parts of the system.
-Layer 2 is the orchestration layer where the agent records user questions, decisions, actions, observations, thoughts, and so on.
+Layer 2 is the orchestration layer where the agent records user questions, decisions, actions, observations, thoughts, improvements, architecture refinements, and so on.
 And layer 3 is where the derived events that agents synthesize themselves go.
 All of these layers are append-only, durable event logs at their core.
 You might be thinking “so is Delta lake or a Parquet partition” and you’re right.
 At the end of the day it all flows back to S3.
 But Kafka fits best here because it’s the only infrastructure that serves as both a real-time transport layer and a durable, ordered, replayable event store.
 Delta Lake gives you the store without the transport.
 A message queue gives you the transport without the durability.
 Kafka gives you both.

 The event topology self-organizes